Is It Safe To Take Bactrim While Breastfeeding?

 Be cautious about the safety of bactrim while breastfeeding

-Also, you should not take Bactrim if you are suffering from critical kidney or liver ailment, a history of low blood platelets due to trimethoprim, and anemia due to folic acid deficiency.
+Additionally, you should not take Bactrim if you have a critical kidney or liver ailment, have a history of low blood platelets due to trimethoprim, and have anemia due to folic acid deficiency.
 Consult your pediatrician before you go for the drug while breastfeeding (1).

 protip_icon Research finds